 Educational resources are critical in reducing the impact of socioeconomic factors on academic success and ensuring that all students have equal opportunities.
 Accordingly, the existence of teaching and learning resources (TLR) improves the efficiency of educational institutions since these are essential elements for students to achieve high academic results (Limbe, 2017).
-Corporations and institutions generally, consist of individuals (staff) and inhuman resources (Infrastructure & logistics, etc.) (Maicibi, 2003).
+Corporations and institutions generally consist of individuals (staff) and inhuman resources (Infrastructure & logistics, etc.) (Maicibi, 2003).
 Maicibi went on to say that by bringing together the proper amount and quality of human resources, it can control other resources to achieve institutional aims and objectives simultaneously.
 As a result, all institutions should try to recruit and keep the greatest human resources, because current economic hardship, linked with the desire to expand educational opportunities, has left educational planners throughout the globe with progressively tough choices in resource allocation.

-Balogun (1982), writing on the importance of resources in teaching and learning, stated that scientific education programmes are impossible to be taught successfully without the availability of teaching photography refers or equipment.
-This is largely because, TLM (resources) aid in the development of cognitive analytical skills and scientific stances in learners.
-When teaching and learning resources are provided to fulfill the comparative desires of the teaching and learning process, pupils will have access to the research material cited by the tutor, so individually, pupil was capable of learning at his or her own speed, resulting in significantly improved student performance (Ajayi & Ogunyemi, 1990).
+Balogun (1982), writing on the importance of resources in teaching and learning, stated that scientific education programs are impossible to be taught successfully without the availability of teaching photography refers or equipment.
+This is largely because, teaching and learning materials (TLM) (resources) aid in the development of cognitive analytical skills and scientific stances in learners.
+When teaching and learning resources are provided to fulfill the comparative desires of the teaching and learning process, pupils will have access to the research material cited by the tutor, so individually, the pupil is capable of learning at his or her speed, resulting in significantly improved student performance (Ajayi & Ogunyemi, 1990).

 In addition, according to Farombi (2008), the existence, appropriateness, and applicability of teaching and learning materials in classrooms can impact excellent teaching, which can improve students' academic performance coupled with learning achievement.
 More importantly, Farombi's understanding of the relationship between teaching and learning materials and students' academic achievement has a significant impact on the provision of high-quality education.
-The existence of (a) textbooks and supplementary Teaching and Learning Materials (TLM), (b) explain well- trained and well-equipped, carefully supervised, and inspired teachers (human resources), and (c) appropriate physical facilities were found to be a rather coherent quality in academic success by the Department for International Development (DFID) in (Guidance note, a DFID practice paper, 2007).
-Moreover, findings of
+The existence of (a) textbooks and supplementary Teaching and Learning Materials (TLM), (b) explain well-trained and well-equipped, carefully supervised, and inspired teachers (human resources), and (c) appropriate physical facilities were found to be a rather coherent quality in academic success by the Department for International